MathEXLab/PySPOD/tutorial3.md

 ## 1. Downloading and configuring data

+ The first step is downloading data.
 The data that needs to be downloaded is approximately 443MB.
 We use an programmatic way to retrieve the data.
 Once you have an account to access ECMWF data, you can simply run